t0tacci0/CodeSurvey/README.md

     - There are few option in each question.
     - Invalid input will print out if the number key in is out of range.

-## Feature Testing
+### Feature Testing

 - I have manually tested the following features in Gitpod and in the Code Institute Heroku terminal:

 TEST       | DESIRED RESULT          | PASS/FAIL |
 ---------- | ----------------------- | --------- |
-Title screen | When the program runs, the system loading text  is displayed and stay for 5 seconds. | PASS Welcome messages | When Title screen closes, the welcome messages are displayed and stay for 5-6 and 5 seconds respectively. | PASS
+Welcome messages | When the welcome messages are displayed i typed repeatedly random characters and this don't let the time for messages to appear. | PASS
-Enter name | After welcome messages user has to enter name with correct characters.With wrong characters, an error shows up. | PASS
+Enter name | I typed an incorrect name with mix of space and special characters.A error is displayed continuously with no bugs. | PASS
-Main Menu | After name  the Main Menu is displayed with 3 options, 1- take survey, 2 - view statistic and 3- exit.Typing the chosen option takes you to the right screen. | PASS
+Main Menu | In the Main menù there are 3 options, 1- take survey, 2 - view statistic and 3- exit.Typing a number or characters different a error is displayed. | PASS
-Take survey | When typing option 1 in Main menu the survey starts and show the first question with options.A relative error shows if wrong number option is entered.Typing the correct option takes you to the next sub-question. | PASS
-First sub-question | There are options, the correct selected option takes you to the next question.A relative error shows if wrong number option is entered. | PASS
-Questions 2 to 6 | Each question shows correct options and all of them shows an error message with wrong number entered.Typing the correct number option takes you to the next sub-question. | PASS
+Questions | Typing the correct number option takes user to the next question or sub-question.Typing the wrong number it doesn't let to continue. | PASS
-Sub-question 2 to 6 | This question shows options, all of them shows a message with the selected option after typing it and takes you to the next question. | PASS
+Survey statistic result | This screen shows a list with all the user's answers when the option 2 is selected.No bugs found in spreadsheet. | PASS
-Survey statistic result | This screen shows a list with all the user's answers when the option 2 is selected. | PASS Exit menu | When the user choose to exit ,a screen with good at text is displayed. | PASS
+Exit texts | When the user choose to exit ,a screen with text is displayed. | PASS

 ### Code validation